More Coal Won't Solve US Energy Woes

-These are the latest in a series of maneuvers intended to shore up U.S. coal in the face of rising energy costs, reliability concerns and growing power demand (not least from new data centers).
+These moves are intended to shore up U.S. power supply in the face of rising energy costs, reliability concerns and growing energy demand (not least from new data centers).

 Yet, coal is not an economical answer to energy security.
-Evidence shows that keeping old plants online is already costing utilities millions — costs that are passed onto ratepayers.
-While these plants might bolster power supply in the short term, they will ultimately drive up electricity bills, hurt Americans' health and accelerate dangerous climate change.
+Evidence shows that keeping old plants online, which sometimes means recommissioning broken-down units, is costing utilities millions — costs that are passed onto ratepayers.
+While these plants might bolster power supply in the short term, they are already driving up electricity bills.
+And they will hurt Americans' health and accelerate dangerous climate change.

 The good news is that there are cleaner, more reliable sources available today that can meet the country's rising demand more affordably.